-HIGH WATER TEMP.
+HIGH WATER TE MP.
 SWITCH. - The high water temperature switch is standard equipment on the housed type of plant.
 This switch is optional equipment on other models.
 If the engine water temperature rises to a dangerous point, the cut-off switch operates to automatically ground the ignition coil having the same effect as pressing the stop button on the plant.
-The engine must cool off approximately $10^{\circ}$ F. before it can be restarted, after the cut-off switch has operated.
-Before attempting to start the plant after the cutoff switch has operated, determine and correct the cause of the high temperature.
+The engine must cool off approximately 10° F. before it can be restarted, after the cutoff switch has operated.
+Before attempting to start the plant after the cut-off switch has operated, determine and correct the cause of the high temperature.
+Be sure the switch is set for the proper temperature.

 LOW OIL PRESSURE SWITCH. - Some plants are equipped with a low oil pressure cut-off switch.
 On these plants, if the engine oil pressure falls to approximately 6 pounds, the cut-off switch operates to ground the ignition coil, stopping the plant.
-Determine and correct the cause of the low oil pressure before attempt-ing to again start the plant.
+Determine and correct the cause of the low oil pressure before attempting to again start the plant.

-EMERGENCY OPERATION

-If a burned out relay, switch, or other temporary difficulty prevent normal operation of the plant with the ignition switch at the ELECT.
+EMERGENCY OPERATION. - If a burned out relay, switch, or other temporary difficulty prevent normal operation of the plant with the ignition switch at the ELECT.
 START position, the plant may be run temporarily with the switch at the HAND START position.
-This is purely an emergency measure and should be resorted to only if necessary.
-Keep a careful check on the plant while operating under these conditions.
+This is purely an emergency measure and should be restored to only if necessary.
+Keep a careful check on the plant while operating under these condition s.

-STOPPING THE PLANT. - If practicable, disconnect the electrical load.
+STOPPING THE PLANT. - If practicable, disconnect electrical load.
 Press the STOP button firmly.
 The ignition switch must be at the ELECT.
 START position, as pressing the STOP button will have no effect if the switch is at the HAND START position.